Big Adventures, Small Budget: Exploring Japan for Less

 Try a different kind of art island

-If you’ve already ticked off Naoshima, consider Awaji Island – an easy trip from Osaka or Kobe, with striking architecture and an off-the-beaten-path vibe.
-One highlight is Honpukuji Mizumido, a temple created by Tadao Ando that seems to float beneath a lotus-covered pond where you’ll descend through the water’s surface into a minimalist concrete hall.
+If you’ve already ticked off Naoshima, consider Awaji Island – an easy trip from Osaka or Kobe – with its striking architecture and off-the-beaten-path vibe.
+One highlight is Honpukuji’s Mizumido (Water Temple): created by Tadao Ando, a reflective lotus-covered pool appears to float above the minimalist concrete hall.
 Another standout is Zenbo Seinei, a Zen retreat designed by Shigeru Ban.
 The centrepiece is a 100-metre-long cedar deck overlooking the island’s lush landscape.
-While it offers overnight stays, you can also splurge on a few hours of guided meditation, followed by a plant-based afternoon tea (14,300 yen or $143AUD).
+While it offers overnight stays, you can also splurge on a few hours of guided meditation, followed by a plant-based afternoon tea for ¥14,300 (about $148).

 Image credit: Alamy Stock Photo